meustrus/init/Readme.md

 In order to run unattended, ensure the following:

-- Run the script as sudo/administrator - this may not be necessary, but it is supported and will spare you entering your password for a few steps
+- Run the script as sudo/administrator - this may not be necessary, but it is supported and should spare you entering your password
 - Set the INIT_USEREMAIL environment variable
-- Unset or empty the INIT_SSHCOPY environment variable
+- Set the INIT_SSHCOPY environment variable to OFF

 ## Supported Systems